 Le Normandie review with amazing photography might be our top selection for this month.
 We are happy to include a two-star Michelin rated restaurant that we believe really deserved to make it to the Michelin list: Le Normandie.
 It is located on the top floor of the Mandarin Oriental’s garden wing, which offers a view of Bangkok’s always-so-busy Chao Phraya River.

 After the elevator, we stepped into the luxurious neoclassical restaurant, and we took a few minutes to admire the bright space with floor to ceiling windows.
+Design is contemporary French, inspired by famous French Villa diners.
 The elegance is presented not only by the interior itself but also in the floral arrangements and table settings.
 It is not a secret that we were very excited to experience the creations of chef Arnaud Dunand – Sauthier: his contemporary approach to French cuisine with his personal touch sounded intriguing.

 Right from the beginning, the chef revealed a strong connection to his roots.
 As in a typical French lunch, a set of canapés, bonbons, and paté was brought to the table by a very knowledgeable waiter.
 The waiter presented every dish as well as how it’s meant to be eaten.
 Our first single-bite was a lemon carrot bonbon with cumin and parsley.
 The liquid inside burst to the surface with the gentle touch of a tooth and quickly filled the mouth with complex flavors, like an explosion of vegetable soup.